NuHepMC/Spec/README.md

 #### G.C.7 Beam Energy Distribution Description

 Each vector should contain a description of the beam particle flux used to simulate the output event vector.
-For many truth studies and experimental simulations where the detector is not physically close to the source, a simple beam energy distribution is enough to describe the beam.
+For many truth studies and experimental simulations where the detector is not physically close to the source, a simple beam energy distribution is enough to describe the particle beam.
 The two types of energy distribution covered by this convention are mono-energetic beams and those with distributions described by a histogram.
 The type should be signalled via a `HepMC3::StringAttribute` named `"NuHepMC.Beam\[\<PDG\>\].Type"` with value `"MonoEnergetic"` or `"Histogram"` stored on the `HepMC3::GenRunInfo`.
-For both types, relevant units can be signalled via two attributes.
+For both types, relevant units can be signalled via two attributes:

 * `"NuHepMC.Beam\[\<PDG\>\].EnergyUnit"`.
 Possible values of the attribute are not restricted, but we reserve the meanings of `"MEV"` and `"GEV"`.
 This attribute should always exist and be not empty.
 * `"NuHepMC.Beam\[\<PDG\>\].RateUnit"`.
 Possible values of the attribute are not restricted, but we reserve the meaning of `"Arbitrary"` to signal that the normalization of the distribution was not known or used by the simulation.
 If this attribute is not used then the normalization will be assumed arbitrary.

 For the case of a `"MonoEnergetic"`-type distribution, all beam particles in the vector must have identical energy.
 The attribute `"NuHepMC.Beam\[\<PDG\>\].MonoEnergetic.Energy"` can be used to signal the beam energy in the lab frame, but the usage of this attribute is optional as the energy can be determined from the first (or any) event in the vector.

-For the case of a `"Histogram`-type distribution, the histogram should be encoded into two `HepMC3::VectorDoubleAttribute` per beam species on the `HepMC3::GenRunInfo`:
+For the case of a `"Histogram"`-type distribution, the histogram should be encoded into two `HepMC3::VectorDoubleAttribute` per beam species on the `HepMC3::GenRunInfo`:

 * `"NuHepMC.Beam\[\<PDG\>\].Histogram.BinEdges"`
 * `"NuHepMC.Beam\[\<PDG\>\].Histogram.BinContent"`